konsumer/blog.jetboystudio.com/pages/articles/2017-06-06-hackintosh2.md

 I found [some FakePCIID stuff](https://github.com/RehabMan/OS-X-Fake-PCI-ID).
 I still couldn't make it work.

-I ended up getting [this card](https://www.amazon.com/AzureWave-AW-CE123H-Bluetooth-Half-Size-PCI-Express/dp/B00HRFS1GQ) which should has native support, but I didn't realize it was teh wrong form-factor (I need m.2).
+I ended up getting [this card](https://www.amazon.com/AzureWave-AW-CE123H-Bluetooth-Half-Size-PCI-Express/dp/B00HRFS1GQ) which should has native support, but I didn't realize it was the wrong form-factor (I need m.2).

-I ordered [this](http://www.ebay.com/itm/252319175707?_trksid=p2060353.m2749.l2649).
-The directions are slightly more involved:
+I ordered [this card](http://www.ebay.com/itm/252319175707?_trksid=p2060353.m2749.l2649).
+The directions are slightly more involved.

+I heard it mentioned I needed to do these things:

 - [FakePCIID.kext and FakePCIID_Broadcom_WiFi.kext](https://github.com/RehabMan/OS-X-Fake-PCI-ID) in /EFI/CLOVER/kexts/Other
 - [BrcmPatchRAM](https://github.com/RehabMan/OS-X-BrcmPatchRAM)
 - [5Ghz handoff patch for bluetooth patch for WiFi]( http://www.tonymacx86.com/network/104850-guide-airport-pcie-half-mini-v2.html)

+but I couldn't get it to work as it was.

+I followed [these directions](https://www.youtube.com/watch?v=uNSYR2BiKsc) and got it working.

+They said to use Kext-Installer (which puts things on main OSX install) but I just put the files in `EFI/CLOVER/kexts/Other` and applied the changes to `config.plist`,  and it worked fine.

 ## conclusion

 I actually like this method a lot better than unibeast+multibeast.
 I will probably use it instead, in the future, even for non-laptops.
-It should be more resistant to updates & easier to backup than adding files to the system dirs.
-It seems easier to see how it all goes together, and will be easier to make changes to.
+It made it a lot easier to make deep changes to how things are setup, and it should be more resistant to updates & easier to backup than adding files to the system dirs.
+It seems easier to see how it all goes together, and make changes to.
 I love that Pandora is an all-in-one solution, and is fairly easy to use, but I still think the interface could be improved a bit.
 I wish the source was available, so I could make it better.